Updated: May 19

 So how to learn the lingo?
 There are great resources for learning at your own pace whether you’re new to investing or have been investing for decades.
 Although finding quality resources can be like finding a needle in a haystack of junk...which is why part of what we’re doing at INVESTERA for our community is vetting resources that are already out there and then creating content where there are gaps.

-We’re committed at INVESTERA to breaking down “investment speak” in a way that is relatable and easy to understand through our resources, events and workshops to help you build your financial intelligence.
+We’re committed at INVESTERA to breaking down “investment speak” in a way that is relatable and easy to understand.
 Check out this presentation from a past event for an intro to key fundamental investment terms.

 If you’re just starting out, it’s good to review your personal finances and whip them into shape in order to be prepared to invest.
 Check out resources from Clever Girl Finance.
 For those who have been investing for a while and are interested in diving deeper into complex topics in finance, business and economy, tune into Real Vision.
 They are the closest thing to an on-demand financial TV channel and offer a free daily briefing.